Proof of Work (PoW): how the Bitcoin algorithm works and why it is secure

 Energy consumption~150 TWh/yearMinimum

-51% attackRequires physical hardwareRequires 51% stake
+Attack 51%Requires physical hardwareRequires 51% steak

 Proven track record15+ years without hackingLess than 5 years of experience

-How does the network difficulty adjust itself automatically?
+How does network complexity regulate itself automatically?

 Every 2016 blocks (about once every 2 weeks) Bitcoin automatically recalculates the difficulty.
 If the last 2016 blocks were found faster than 10 minutes on average, the difficulty increases.
 Slower - it decreases.
 This guarantees the stability of coin production regardless of how many miners are connected to the network.

-Example: in May 2026, the difficulty reached 120 T (120 * 10^12).
+Example: In May 2026, the difficulty reached 120 T (120 * 10^12).
 This means that the correct hash must be less than 2^256 / (120 * 10^12).
 Over the past 6 months, difficulty has increased by 35% along with hashrate.

 How does PoW affect miner profitability?

-An increase in difficulty directly reduces income per unit of hashrate.
+Increasing difficulty directly reduces income per unit of hashrate.
 When the network hashrate doubles (without an increase in the BTC rate), the income of each miner is halved.
 That is why the choice of efficient equipment (J/TH) is critical: devices with high consumption are the first to leave the profitability zone as complexity increases.
-Calculate the break-even point for your equipment: POOL BTC calculator.
+Calculate the break-even point for your equipment:POOL BTC calculator.

 Frequently asked questions about Proof of Work